atolcd/alfresco-share-import-export/README.md

         ant dist-jar

-If you want to build AMP file, run the following command:
+If you want to build AMP files, run the following command:

         ant dist-amp